BretFisher/wordsmith/README.md

 kubectl apply -k .
 ```

-Once the pods are running, browse to http://localhost:8080 and you will see the site.
+Once the pods are running, browse to [localhost:8080](http://localhost:8080) and you will see the site.

-Docker Desktop includes Kubernetes and the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command line, so you can work directly with the cluster.
+Docker Desktop includes Kubernetes and the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command-line, so you can work directly with the cluster.
 Check the services are up, and you should see output like this:

 ```text
 kubectl get svc